Civil Rights Clinic and Voting Rights Institute Fellowships

 - Litigating on behalf of an individual whose employer improperly denied her disability and pregnancy accommodations, discriminated against her on account of her national origin, and illegally assessed fees against her in connection with her resignation;

-- Filing amicus briefs in four appellate cases –two pending before the United States Supreme Court, one in the DC Circuit, and one in the New York Court of Appeals;
+- Filing amicus briefs in multiple appellate cases before the United States Supreme Court, and the DC Circuit;

 - Filing FOIA requests and using the responsive documents to prepare reports exposing government misconduct;

-- Preparing and arguing two appeals in federal court, one in the DC Circuit and one in the Fifth Circuit; and
+- Preparing and arguing multiple appeals in federal court, in the DC Circuit, the Fourth Circuit, and the Fifth Circuit.

 For more detailed information about our work, applicants should review our annual reports.